 Our favorite campground is right next to the beach, so it’s hard to avoid bringing in the outdoors when we step inside.
 Our rule is to take off our shoes outside the front step – in the last couple of years we’ve also left a watering can out so we can sprinkle some water on our feet to shift the sand.
 By taking off our dirty shoes we also avoid bringing in harmful bacteria.

 In order to get a proper clean, we make sure to use antibacterial products like Zoflora; this one is especially good for caravans and campers as it smells good and has a number of uses.
 We also use bleach and limescale remover in the bathroom.
 Try and get some multipurpose products so you don’t take up too much space in the cupboard.

 Get Vacuuming or Mopping

 You should also get rid of the debris from the floor of your camper.
-Depending on whether you have carpet or laminate, choose a vacuum or a mop.
+Depending on whether you have carpet or laminate, choose a small vacuum, like those on SpotlessVacuum.co.uk, or a mop.
 Think about where you’ll store this as you’ll need to get one that will fit in your available space.
 We have a Henry as it fits inside the cupboard more easily than an upright model.
 Try and do a quick once-over each day of your trip so dirt doesn’t build up too much.